tryretool/retool-app-exchange/README.md

 ### 🛠 Updates
+* [Jul 2022] [Twilio Dialer](./twilio-dialer/) - An app with an embedded Twilio dialer, enabling outbound voice calls
 * [May 2022] [Usage Viewer](./usage-viewer/) - An app that helps you identify top apps by pageviews and queries in your Retool instance
 * [Mar 2022] [Snowflake Resource Optimization: Setup & Configuration](./snowflake-resource-optimization/) - An app that helps you monitor & manage Snowflake resource consumption
 * [Jan 2022] [Incident Central](./incident-central/) - An incident response hub for engineering teams